WVam/toolscript-docs/LoadCharacter.md

 ```

 ### Remarks:
 Characters use X and Y positions as well.
-However, unlike locations, these are not tied to the camera or the logical parent specified in themes.
-Instead, character positions are tied to the location.
+However, unlike locations, these are not relative to the camera or the logical parent specified in Themes.
+Instead, character positions are relative to the location.
 If the location moves via [PanCamera](PanCamera.md), so does the character.
 The coordinates (0, 0) refer to the top left corner.

 Setting a character is advisable but not required.
 Changing the emote or character can be done with the [SetCharacter](SetCharacter.md) Instruction.